Kentucky RN to MSN Programs

 Tuition and Cost of Attendance

 Program costs can and will differ from school to school, and students will need to cover expenses including tuition, fees, and course materials.
-To provide an example regarding cost, tuition for the MSN program at Spalding University in Louisville costs $860 per credit hour.
+To provide an example regarding cost, tuition for the MSN program at Spalding University in Louisville costs around $900 per credit hour.
 This does not include mandatory fees and extras like textbooks.

 An MSN can lead to specialty nursing careers including: